k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/03_Flows.md

  ![image](/articles/DPM/images/Figure_4_Flows_List_screen.png)

-In this screen, the information about each Flow includes:
+The preceding figure is an example of listed flows.
+Information about each Flow includes:

-- Name: The Flow name.
+- Name: The Flow name
-- Description: describes the purpose of this Flow.
+- Description: Identifies the purpose of this Flow
 - Version: A Flow may have more than one version.
 All versions are presented.
-- Status: A Flow is created as a Draft, and then changed into Completed.
+- Status: A Flow is created as a <i>Draft</i>, and then changed into <i>Completed</i>.
 Only Draft Flows can be altered.

-Only Completed Flows can be assigned to Activities.
+Completed Flows cannot be changed and are  assigned to Activities.

-- Regulation/Activity: List of all the Activities that uses this Flow.
+- Regulation/Activity: List of all the Activities that use this Flow.
-- Actions: provide the option to delete a Flow.
+- Actions: Provide the option to delete a Flow.

-The following sections provide some additional information about the options and data in the “Flows List” screen.
+The following sections provide additional information about the options and data in the “Flows List” screen.

 ### View Flow Details

-To view the details of a specific Flow, select the table line of the Flow, and the Flow details screen will be presented.
+View the details of a specific Flow by clicking the desired line of information displayed.

 ### Delete a Flow

-To delete a Flow, click on the delete (x) button under the Action column.
-Only Flows that are not linked to an Activity can be deleted.
+Delete a Flow by selecting the "x" (Delete) button under the <i>Actions</i> column.
+Only Flows not linked to an Activity can be deleted.

 ### Flow Status

-Flow Status - When a new Flow is created, its status is defined as Draft.
-In this status, the DPM Administrator can perform any configuration on this Flow, such as creating new stages, adding new tasks, etc.
+Flow Status - When a new Flow is created, its status is defined as <i>Draft</i>.
+In this status, the DPM Administrator can perform any configuration on this Flow; such as creating new stages, adding new tasks, etc.
-Once the Administrator completes the configuration, the Flow is marked as Completed.
+Once the Administrator completes the configuration, the Flow is marked as <i>Completed</i>.
 Marking the Flow as Completed blocks further changes to the Flow.
-Afterward, this Flow can be linked to a DPM Activity so that it can be executed as part of a DPM fulfillment process.
+At this point, this Flow can be linked to a DPM Activity for execution as part of a DPM fulfillment process.
 The same Flow can be linked to more than one DPM Activity.

 ### Flow Version

 Any Flow can have multiple versions.
 A new version should be created when a change to an existing Completed Flow is required.
-The version number is determined by the Administrator when the new Flow version is created.
-Creating a new version of a Flow is described in the sub-chapter about the “Flow Details” screen.
+The version number is determined by the Administrator at the time the Flow is created.
+Creating a new version of a Flow is described in the section “Flow Details."

 ### Create New Flow

-The Administrator can create a new Flow by using the “Add a Flow” button on the top-right corner of the screen.
+The Administrator creates a new Flow by selecting the “Add a Flow” button at the top-right corner of the screen.
-The Administrator is then prompted to define the Flow name, version, and description:
+The Administrator is then prompted to define the Flow name, version, and description, as shown by the next image and defined by the subsequent table.

  ![image](/articles/DPM/images/Figure_5_New_Flow.png)